cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 IF EXISTS
 :   Do not throw an error if the table does not exist.
 Cloudberry Database issues a notice in this case.

-name
+**`name`**

-:   The name (possibly schema-qualified) of an existing table to alter.
+The name (possibly schema-qualified) of an existing table to alter.
 If `ONLY` is specified, only that table is altered.
 If `ONLY` is not specified, the table and all of its descendant tables (if any) are updated.
 You can optionally specify `*` after the table name to explicitly indicate that descendant tables are included.

     > **Note** Adding or dropping a column, or changing a column's type, in a parent or descendant table only is not permitted.
 The parent table and its descendents must always have the same columns and types.

-column_name
+**`column_name`**

-:   Name of a new or existing column.
+Name of a new or existing column.
 Note that Cloudberry Database distribution key columns must be treated with special care.
 Altering or dropping these columns can change the distribution policy for the table.

-new_column_name
+**`new_column_name`**

-:   New name for an existing column.
+New name for an existing column.

-new_name
+**`new_name`**

-:   New name for the table.
+New name for the table.

-type
+**`type`**

-:   Data type of the new column, or new data type for an existing column.
+Data type of the new column, or new data type for an existing column.
 If changing the data type of a Greenplum distribution key column, you are only allowed to change it to a compatible type (for example, `text` to `varchar` is OK, but `text` to `int` is not).

-table_constraint
+**`table_constraint`**

-:   New table constraint for the table.
+New table constraint for the table.
 Note that foreign key constraints are currently not supported in Cloudberry Database.
 Also a table is only allowed one unique constraint and the uniqueness must be within the Cloudberry Database distribution key.

-constraint_name
+**`constraint_name`**

-:   Name of an existing constraint to drop.
+Name of an existing constraint to drop.

 `ENCODING ( <storage_directive> [,...] )`
 :   The `ENCODING` clause is valid only for append-optimized, column-oriented tables.